The sons of Jacob have returned to him in Canaan, telling him the good news of Joseph's survival and of his invitation to join him in Egypt.

 Israel said to Joseph, "Now I am ready to die, since I have seen for myself that you are still alive."

 Judah is leading the caravan to Egypt.
 Joseph welcomes his father and his father weeps in joy.
-His life has turned from one of disappointment to a mature one of success and family unity.
+Jacob's life has turned from one of strife and disappointment to a mature one of success and family unity.

 Then Joseph said to his brothers and to his father's household, "I will go up and speak to Pharaoh and will say to him, `My brothers and my father's household, who were living in the land of Canaan, have come to me.
 The men are shepherds; they tend livestock, and they have brought along their flocks and herds and everything they own.'
 When Pharaoh calls you in and asks, `What is your occupation?' you should answer, `Your servants have tended livestock from our boyhood on, just as our fathers did.'
 Then you will be allowed to settle in the region of Goshen, for all shepherds are detestable to the Egyptians."